Lacrosse Equipment Requirements

 Q: How old do I have to be to play Lacrosse?

-A: Kids in 1st grade through High School are welcome at 30A Lacrosse and all organizations across the United States.
+A: Kids in Kindergarden through High School are welcome at 30A Lacrosse and all organizations across the United States.

 Q: What High Schools in the area offer Lacrosse as a Varsity Sport?

 A: In Walton County, both South Walton and Seacoast Collegiate offer Lacrosse.
-Just this year, Okalossa county will field their newly sanctioned High School teams from Niceville and Fort Walton Beach.
-Other schools in the Panhandle offering Lacrosse are: Milton High School, Gulf Breeze High School, Pensacola High School, Pensacola Catholic High School, West Florida Tech, Booker T. Washington High School, and Escambia High School.
+Other schools in the Panhandle offering Lacrosse are: Niceville, Fort Walton Beach, Milton High School, Gulf Breeze High School, Pensacola High School, Pensacola Catholic High School, West Florida Tech, Booker T. Washington High School, and Escambia High School.

 Q: Are you allowed to hit in Lacrosse?